 The topics start from the basics, such as setting up a blog on WordPress, to more advanced activities like monetizing a blog.

-Apart from giving advice on how to start and succeed at blogging, this free ebook lists tons of tools, from copywriting and publishing to SEO and analytics.
+Apart from advising on how to start and succeed at blogging, this free ebook lists tons of tools, from copywriting and publishing to SEO and analytics.
 For beginner bloggers—especially those who don’t consider themselves ‘techies’—these tools make it so much easier to start and grow a blog.

 2016 Trends in Cybersecurity by Microsoft